faceleg/pagesofinterest.net/_posts/2024-08-20-what-is-an-sbom-for-business-people.md

 ### Why Should You Care About This Complexity?

-{% picture jpt-webp "/images/what-is-an-sbom-for-business-people-2.webp" --alt {{ What is an SBOM, for Business People }} --picture class="post-inline-image-left" %}
+{% picture post-inline "/images/what-is-an-sbom-for-business-people-2.webp" --alt {{ What is an SBOM, for Business People }} --picture class="post-inline-image-left" %}

 You, the business person, demand speed, quality, and safety in all your company produces.
 This drives the adoption of tools and processes.
 Technology teams, therefore, rightly focus time on only work that differentiates your product from competitors.